Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Pressure-Activated Gel Mats

-These contain a non-toxic gel that absorbs heat when your dog lies on them.
-The gel activates under pressure and recharges itself after about 15 to 20 minutes without use.
-No water, no electricity, no refrigeration needed.
+These contain a non-toxic gel that absorbs heat when your dog lies down.
+The gel activates under physical pressure.
+It recharges itself after about 15 to 20 minutes without use.
+You don't need water, electricity, or refrigeration.

 Water-Filled Mats